For those who want to decide on a baby name but do not yet know the gender, these are ten unisex Irish names to consider.

 5. Regan – the king’s child

-Regan is another gender-neutral name that works across the board.
+Regan is another gender-neutral Irish name that works across the board.
 The name, pronounced ree-gan, comes from the Irish word ‘rí’, meaning king.

 The interpretation of the meaning of this name, therefore, is ‘king’s child’.
 Not a bad interpretation at all, we have to say!